Musa acuminata 'Dwarf Cavendish'

 Via Seed or Basal Offset Division (Pups).

 Basal Offset Division (Easy) - Your plant will produce several basal offsets that can be separated once they have a sufficient root system, and surpass 10cm in height.
 If possible, water the soil 24hrs before the main event to reduce the risk of transplant shock, when its dry root systems are over-fingered.
 Take the plant out of its pot and place your fingers close to the nodal junction - compost may have to be removed for better access.
 Push the chosen offset downwards until you hear a snap.
 Separate the foliage and its root system away from the mother plant, mentally noting the high risk of damage.
-Transplant in the appropriate sized pot with a fresh batch of houseplant soil.
+Transplant in the appropriate sized pot with a fresh batch of 'Cactus & Succulent' labelled compost.
 Maintain evenly moist soil and situate it in a bright, indirect location away from any direct sunlight.
 After three weeks, treat it like a healthy specimen, following the care tips above!

 A stalk will form deep beneath the stem's base before emerging from its top after several weeks of development.
 Its flowers are arranged in a zigzag format, similar to the Bird of Paradise inflorescence that will hold up to pollination sites.
 Each Banana stem plant will only bloom once and will redevelop stalks on matured offsets via its rhizomes.
 It's highly unlikely that a domestically grown banana plant will produce flowers or fruits due to the insufficient growing conditions of dry air and consistent annual temperatures.

-Keep an eye out for mealybugs, aphids, spider mite, scale, thrips, blackfly, vine weevils & root mealybugs that'll locate themselves in the cubbyholes and undersides of the leaves, with the exception of the latter two in the soil.
+Keep an eye out for mealybugs, aphids, spider mites, scale, thrips, blackfly, vine weevils & root mealybugs that'll locate themselves in the cubbyholes and undersides of the leaves, with the exception of the latter two in the soil.
 Common diseases associated with Banana Plants are root rot, leaf-spot disease, botrytis, rust, Fusarium wilt, powdery mildew & southern blight - click here to learn more about these issues.

 Not known to be poisonous by consumption of pets and humans.
 If high quantities are eaten, it may result in vomiting, nausea and a loss of appetite.